data-science-extensions/data-science-extensions/docs/guides/querying-data/index-reformatted.md

 <div class="result" markdown>

---8<-- "docs/guides/querying-data/images/pt2_total_sales_by_category_pd.html"

 </div>

 ### SQL

 The Plotly [`px.bar()`][plotly-bar] function can also receive a Pandas DataFrame, so we can use the results of the SQL query directly.
-Since the method we are using already returns the group labels in an indvidual column, we can use that directly in Plotly as the labels for the x-axis.
+Since the method we are using already returns the group labels in an individual column, we can use that directly in Plotly as the labels for the x-axis.

 ```python {.sql linenums="1" title="Plot the results"}
 fig: go.Figure = px.bar(